 "The legislature had a choice to make: adhere to the 10 percent rule and give fewer towns, wards and places their own districts or exceed the 10 percent rule and give more towns, wards and places their own districts.
 This is a policy decision reserved to the Legislature," the Justices wrote.

-In 2019, the Legislature passed a bill that would have put the power to draw New Hampshire's voting districts in the hands of a 15-member independent commission.
+In 2019, the Legislature passed HB 706, a bill that would have put the power to draw New Hampshire's voting districts in the hands of a 15-member independent commission.
 Gov. Chris Sununu vetoed that bill.
+He vetoed a similar bill in 2020, HB 1665.